blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 === Catenis API Client for WordPress ===
 Contributors: catenisadmin
-Tags: Catenis, Catenis Enterprise API, Blockchain of Things, blockchain Requires at least: 4.0
+Tags: Catenis, Catenis API, Blockchain of Things, blockchain Requires at least: 4.0
 Tested up to: 5.4.2
 Requires PHP: 5.6
 Stable tag: 2.2.0
 License: MIT

-Provides a way to use the Catenis Enterprise services from within WordPress
+Provides a way to use the Catenis services from within WordPress

 == Description ==

-Catenis API Client for WordPress enables (JavaScript) code on WordPress pages to interact with the Catenis Enterprise API.
+Catenis API Client for WordPress enables (JavaScript) code on WordPress pages to interact with the Catenis API.

 = Enabling the Catenis API client =